guyathomas/guythomas.me/README.md

 - Home - Summarize each other page
   - Me - Long form history
   - Blog - Summary of all posts

+## TODO:

+### Resume

+- Make it easier to add / remove Timeline Item fields and Contact Detail fields
+- Allow saving of the changes to local storage
+- Allow changing of the padding prefix